-In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which address certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
-This guidance allows an entity to choose, investment-byinvestment, to report an equity investment that neither has a readily determinable fair value, nor qualifies for the practical expedient for fair value estimation using net asset value (NAV), at its cost minus impairment (if any), plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar investment of the same issue.
+Effective July 1, 2019, the University adopted ASU 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which addresses certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
+This guidance allows an entity to choose, investment-by-investment, to report an equity investment that neither has a readily determinable fair value, nor qualifies for the practical expedient for fair value estimation using net asset value (NAV), at its cost minus impairment (if any), plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar investment of the same issue.
 Impairment of such investments must be assessed qualitatively at each reporting period.
 Entities must disclose their financial assets and liabilities by measurement category and form of asset either on the face of the statement of financial position or in the accompanying notes.
-The ASU is effective for fiscal year 2020 for the University.
-The provision to eliminate the requirement to disclose the fair value of financial instruments measured at cost (such as the fair value of debt) was early adopted by the University in fiscal year 2016.
-The University is currently evaluating the impact of the remaining new guidance on the consolidated financial statements.
+This guidance did not have a significant impact on the University's consolidated financial statements.